 2. Try reducing your food intake by half

 One of the ways to a permanent or stable weight loss is by reducing your food intake by half.
 You can also start gradually until you get used to eating little per time.
 Consuming too many calories can stop you from losing weight.
 On the other hand, too few calories or starving yourself like me as I mentioned in “My Journey To Weight Loss” can give you hunger pangs from time to time, plus, it can also slow down your metabolism and reduce muscle mass.

 3. Look out for health on your plate rather than taste

-Tasty meals are good and flavor is fantastic, but they should never be your focus anytime you carry a plate of food.
+Tasty meals are good and flavourful, but they should never be your main focus anytime you carry a plate of food.
 Instead, you should always ask yourself, “is this food good for me?” “is it healthy?”
 If you are not tracking what you eat, you may be consuming more calories than you realize.
 You may also be getting less protein and fibre than you think.